jenswehnerteaching/forking/guacamole_with_tomatoes.md

 ## Enhanced guacamole
-- Add tomatoes to gucamole.
+- Add tomatoes to guacamole.
 - Guacamole goes into taco